What’s the role of our therapy dogs in schools?

 • We utilise techniques that align with findings from studies like those by Lloyd & Sorin (2014), highlighting the benefits of animal-assisted learning for emotional and social skills.

-• We ensure that therapy dogs are trained to be calm and responsive in diverse settings, including working with students who may have unpredictable behaviours.
+• Our therapy dogs are calm and responsive in diverse settings, including working with students who may have unpredictable behaviours.

 • Sessions are conducted in small groups or one-on-one to provide personalised attention and minimise sensory overload.